-LONDON, Aug 24 (Reuters) - German bond yields were pinned near eight-week lows on Thursday, with demand for the top-rated debt supported by President Donald Trump's threat to shut down government and expectations for a cautious message from a meeting of central bankers.
+LONDON, Aug 24 (Reuters) - Europe's benchmark German government bond yield was pinned near an eight-week low on Thursday as President Donald Trump's threat to shut down the U.S. government and an upcoming meeting of global central bankers kept investors cautious.

-Fitch Ratings said on Wednesday that a failure to raise the debt ceiling in a timely manner would prompt it to review the United States' AAA sovereign rating "with potentially negative implications".
+Fitch Ratings said on Wednesday that a failure to raise the federal debt ceiling in a timely manner would prompt it to review the United States' AAA sovereign rating "with potentially negative implications."

-Sources told Reuters last week that ECB President Mario Draghi would not deliver any new messages in his remarks on Friday and was keen to hold off policy discussions until autumn .
+Sources told Reuters last week that Draghi will not deliver any new messages in his remarks on Friday, and is keen to hold off any policy discussion until the autumn.

-German 10-year bond yields were a tad higher on Thursday at 0.38 percent, but just above an eight-week low of 0.37 percent struck late Wednesday.
+German 10-year bond yields were flat on Thursday at 0.38 percent, just above an eight-week low of 0.37 percent struck late Wednesday.
 Other euro zone yields were broadly unchanged, steadying after Wednesday's sharp fall.